access-ci-org/Basic_Cluster/doc/README.md

 /24 is important, so that Warewulf will see the compute nodes as existing on the same network as the headnode interface!!!

+For the compute nodes, define two virtual machines, 'compute-0' and 'compute-1' with the boot order (Under 'Settings->General') set to Network ONLY, and a single ethernet interface, on the internal network.
+DO NOT INSTALL ANYTHING ON THESE VMs - The images will be generated and pushed out from the headnode during this tutorial.
+Make sure they have at least 2GB of RAM - otherwise the disk images built in this tutorial will be too large, and you will encounter mysterious errors.

 Building the Cluster
 ====================